MikeOpenHWGroup/CORE-V_VERIF_DOCS/source/pulp_verif.rst

 for quick-and-easy bug reproduction and a platform for members of the open-source community restricted to the use of open-source tools.

+.. _ariane:

 Ariane
 ------

-The verification environment for Ariane is shown in .
+The verification environment for Ariane is shown in Illustration 2.
 It is coded entirely in SystemVerilog, using more modern syntax than the RI5CY environment.
 As such, it is not possible to use an open source SystemVerilog simulator such as Icarus Verilog or Verilator with this